Pennsylvania Station (1910–1963): Early years

 When Penn Station opened, it had a capacity of 144 trains per hour on its 21 tracks and 11 platforms.
 At the start of operations, there were 1,000 trains scheduled every weekday: of these, 600 were LIRR trains, while the other 400 were PRR trains.
 The commuting times of LIRR riders were cut by up to a half-hour.
 The station was so heavily used that the PRR soon added 51 trains to its daily schedule.
 The station also served New Haven trains to Westchester County and Connecticut after the Hell Gate Bridge opened in 1917.
 During half a century of operation, many intercity passenger trains arrived and departed daily to Chicago and St. Louis, where passengers could make connections to other railroads.
 Along with Long Island Rail Road trains, Penn Station saw trains of the New Haven and the Lehigh Valley Railroads.
 A side effect of the tunneling project was to open the city up to the suburbs, and, within 10 years of opening, two-thirds of the daily passengers coming through Penn Station were commuters.
 Richard Guy Wilson wrote that "in catching or meeting a train at Pennsylvania Station one became part of a pageant".

 The station put the Pennsylvania Railroad at a comparative advantage to its competitors offering service to the west and south.
-The Baltimore & Ohio (B&O), Central of New Jersey (CNJ), Erie, and the Lackawanna railroads began their routes at terminals in New Jersey, requiring travelers bound for New York City to use ferries or the interstate Hudson Tubes to traverse the Hudson River.
+The Baltimore & Ohio (B&O), Central of New Jersey (CNJ), Erie, and the Lackawanna railroads began their routes at terminals in New Jersey, requiring travelers bound for New York City to use ferries or the interstate Hudson and Manhattan Railroad to traverse the Hudson River.
 During World War I and the early 1920s, the rival B&O passenger trains to Washington, D.C., Chicago, and St. Louis also used Penn Station, initially by order of the United States Railroad Administration, until the Pennsylvania Railroad terminated the B&O's access in 1926.
 Atypically for a public building, Penn Station was well maintained during its heyday.
 Such was the station's status that whenever the President of the United States arrived in New York by rail, he would arrive and depart on tracks 11 and 12.
 Royalty and leaders of other countries also traveled via Penn Station.